 - 5 dashes Angostura bitters

-Add the gin, bitters and lime juice to a tall glass filled with ice.
+Add the gin, lime juice and bitters to a tall glass filled with ice.

 Top with tonic water and stir briefly.